Ignác Goldziher: Religious views

-Goldziher was denied a teaching post at Budapest University until he was 44.
-He represented the Hungarian government and the Academy of Sciences at numerous international congresses.
-He received the large gold medal at the Stockholm Oriental Congress in 1889.
-He became a member of several Hungarian and other learned societies, and was appointed secretary of the Jewish community in Budapest.
-He was made Litt.D. of Cambridge (1904) and LL.D. of Aberdeen (1906).

-Views on Zionism
+Judaism and Zionism

-Goldziher viewed Zionism as an ethno-nationalist sentiment and a distinctly separate ideology from the religion of Judaism or what makes one a Jew, stating: “Jewishness is a religious term and not an ethnographical one.
+Goldziher viewed Zionism as an ethno-nationalist sentiment and a distinctly separate ideology from the religion of Judaism or what makes one a Jew, stating: Jewishness is a religious term and not an ethnographical one.
 As regards to my nationality I am a Transdanubian, and by religion a Jew.
-When I headed for Hungary from Jerusalem I felt I was coming home.”
+When I headed for Hungary from Jerusalem I felt I was coming home.